by-jp/www.byjp.me/content/bookmarks/in-defense-of-myers-briggs.md

     summary: examines claims that the big five personality traits is more scientifically valid than the myers briggs personality indicator
     author: dynomight
+summary: examines claims that the big five personality traits is more scientifically valid than the myers briggs personality indicator
 ---
 I fit the eNxP model by this article's assertions, and it feels representative enough to be useful.
 I like the idea of these tools to label & understand yourself _particularly_ because you can figure out where you _don't_ fit the model/where the label _isn't_ useful.